fabrimafe/DSBtimecourse/README.md

 - CIhigh: the highest 95% confidence interval obtained with a Monte-Carlo approximation of the asymptotic likelihood ratio based confidence interval.
 - rate: the rate for which the estimate is reported.
 These files CI can also be used to simulate new data (for example to generate parametric bootstraps).

 The previous steps can be iterated for independent bootstraps of the data.
 Bootstraps of the data can be generated using timeseriesbootstraps.R.
 Use ./timeseriesbootstraps.R --help to see arguments and options, as different bootstrapping strategies are implemented (maximum entropy bootstrap, stationary bootstrap).
-To generate a stratified bootstrap (i.e. data points are resampled within a single time-point; possible only when repeated measures are available):
+To generate 10 stratified bootstrap iterations (i.e. data points are resampled within a single time-point; possible only when repeated measures are available):
 ```
 ./timeseriesbootstraps.R -i test/timecourse_RNP_Psy1.txt -o test/bootstraps -n 10
 ```
+where -i specifies the initial time-course-file and -o the output path.
 Note that calculating uncertainty through a bootstrap is advisable as it accounts additional uncertainty that is not simply due to the random sampling of reads compared to the likelihood-based method, i.e. overdispersion in the binomial sampling of reads.
 Use --help to get information on additional bootstrapping procedures, which can be specified with flag -m.

 ### 4) plotting and summarizing
 The program plot_bootstraps.R print flows and plots trajectories and induction curves.
 It can be run individually on a single time course or bootstrap or on mean-data+boostraps.
 In the former case likelihood-ratio based confidence intervals are used, in the latter bootstrap based confidence intervals.
 Use